Deep Learning Framework Unveiled for Identifying Risk Genes and Drug Targets in Alzheimer’s Disease

 Genetic sequencing data is becoming more readily available through projects like the Alzheimer’s Disease Sequencing Project funded by the National Institute on Aging.
 National Institutes of Health-funded AI and machine learning programs share genetic and genomic information to aid research efforts for accelerating Alzheimer’s treatment development, Dr. Cheng notes.

 This study integrated information from large-scale Alzheimer’s disease genetic databases and a Cleveland Clinic-developed interactome, which describes fundamental interactions between proteins in human cells.
-The researchers NETTAG, which stands for network topology-based deep learning framework to identify disease-associated genes, to analyze the data in search of potential drug targets and repurposable treatments for Alzheimer’s disease.
+The researchers used NETTAG, which stands for network topology-based deep learning framework to identify disease-associated genes, to analyze the data in search of potential drug targets and repurposable treatments for Alzheimer’s disease.

 The genetic sequencing information from public databases provides data on which genes are likely to be associated with Alzheimer’s disease.
 Connecting this information with the interactome then identifies the potentially targetable biological pathways associated with these genetic markers.